grumpyjames/birding-almanac/sites/Barnes_WWT.md

 get the better of you), I would head out towards the Headley hide.

-On the way, keep your eyes open; the hedgerow separating the collection from the reserve proper often has a reed bunting or a Cetti's or two making an appearance.
+On the way, keep your eyes open; the hedgerow separating the collection from the reserve proper often holds a Reed Bunting or a Cetti's Warbler.

 Headley should be a relatively quick stop, unless it's a freezing cold day, in which case you may find it's warmth rather trickier to leave.
-Scan the reedbed in front carefully; it could have Bittern or Water Rail hiding within it, or a Cetti's Warbler if Spring has sprung.
-I've seen Stock Dove and Green Woodpecker meandering around on the grassy bit that protrudes from the right side of the hide, so give that a strong examination as well.
+Scan the reedbed in front carefully; it could have Bittern or Water Rail hiding within it, or a Cetti's Warbler (to the left of the hide, usually) if Spring has sprung.
+I've seen Stock Dove and Green Woodpecker meandering around on the grassy peninsula that extends from the right side of the hide, so give that a strong examination as well.
 Once you get bored enough to start looking at gulls, it's probably time to move on.

-Take whatever route you like to the wild side hide.
-In spring/summer you should have a pleasant accompaniment of warbler background; in colder months, you might get something interesting amidst the tit flocks.
+Take whatever route you like to the Wildside hide.
+In Spring and Summer you should have a pleasant accompaniment of warbler background;
+in colder months, you might get something interesting amidst the tit flocks.

-My experience of the wild side hide varies wildly.
-In Autumn/Winter, I mostly visit for completeness - there might be a Pintail or two at the far end of the reservoir pond.
-Sometimes a vagrant (Ring necked duck, duck that must not be named) turns up here.
-More likely there will not be very much at all.
+My experience of the Wildside hide varies wildly.
+In Autumn and Winter, I mostly visit for completeness - there might be a Pintail or two at the far end of the reservoir pond.
+Sometimes a vagrant (Ring necked duck, or duck that must not be named) turns up here.
+More likely there will not be very much at all; perhaps a goose or a gull on the sad little mud island immediately in front of the hide.

-In Spring/Summer, it offers the best view of the two grassy edges (and fencing) of the grazing marsh.
+In Spring and Summer, however, Wildside offers the best view of the two grassy edges (and fencing) of the grazing marsh.
 Pipits (meadow, water, some occasional claims of more exciting varieties), wagtails (pied, grey and yellow), chats (stone and whin) and Wheatear should be carefully looked for.

 Head back to the centre when you're finished; strongly consider whether you need coffee, a snack, or a use of the facilities; I usually require at least one.

-Right - you should now be ready for the second half of the reserve.
-Both hides on the way to Peacock Tower are worth a visit;
-each allow some tricky part of the reedbed to be viewer; have a good check (take your time!) if you're looking for Bittern, and don't exclude the reeds nearest the hide.
+You should now be ready for the second half of the reserve.
+Both hides on the way to Peacock Tower are worth a visit; each allow some tricky part of the reedbed to be viewed; have a good check (take your time!) if you're looking for Bittern, and don't forget the reeds nearest the hide.
 If you get bored of staring at reeds, have a break and check the edges of the islands you can see for waders; Snipe is likely, as is Redshank.

 If you reach Peacock Tower Bitternless, you're probably going to stay that way unless you hang around 'til dusk and catch one in flight.
 The